microsoft/ML-For-Beginners/README.md

 # Getting Started

-**Students**, to use this curriculum, fork the entire repo to your own GitHub account and complete the exercises on your own:
+**Students**, to use this curriculum, fork the entire repo to your own GitHub account and complete the exercises on your own or with a group:

 - Start with a pre-lecture quiz
 - Read the lecture and complete the activities, pausing and reflecting at each knowledge check.